jcalixte/rnrps/article/article.md

 ```

 This is pretty simple, isn't it?
 We added an event `SYNC_UP` to make our `React` component reactive.
-We will listen to it later.
+We'll listen to it later.

 ### Merge

-During a game each player will update his own document so we will not have to deal with conflicts.
+During a game each player will update his own document so we'll not have to deal with conflicts.
 But our component can only handle one document `Play` to display plays and scores.
 At this stage we only have one work left to do: to fetch the two documents in the database and merge them into one.

-In the file `PlayService.`, we will call the method `mergePlays` where we use a spread operator to merge the two documents.
+In the file `PlayService.`, we'll call the method `mergePlays` where we use a spread operator to merge the two documents.
 But there is a little more work to do when we want to gather play `turns` (in which each player updates their moves).
 For each `turn`, we retrieve the move of the player 1 in the player 1's document and the move of the player 2 in the player 2's document.
 Like this:

 ```TypeScript
 // PlayService.ts